roostergrin/front-end-dev-test/README.md

 <strong>Below are the design requirements:</strong>

-  1. Full width slider with 3 images
-  2. Fixed / sticky buttons
-  3. Mockups are followed
+  1. Mockups are followed
-  4. Use of Roboto font

-Feel free to add as may animations you would like and any sized image you feel best.
-You also have some design freedoms to create / use any of the assets provided.
-Feel free to use any stock images as well.
-We would also like you to be as creative as you would like.
+  2. Carousel in last section
+  3. Attention to detail
+  4. Mobile Responsive
+  5. Animations

+Though the main requirement is to follow the mockups, we don't require that it to be pixel perfect.
+We encourage you to be creative as well with this test, you have some design freedom with the assets provided and feel free to add as many animations as you like.
 We usually face a lot of ambiguity when developing and designing for our clients so we have left some things up to you to see how you design.

 <strong>Below are the technical requirements:</strong>